edwinvyp/peatio-agroscoin/docs/integration.md

 4. Push your image using `docker push`

-5. Update your deployment to use image with peatio-litecoin gem
+5. Update your deployment to use image with peatio-agroscoin gem

 ## Peatio Configuration.